 As for the mobile device, it is relatively easy to get support because:

 - Android natively supports Miracast from Android 4.2 (onwards).

-- Microsoft supports it with Windows 8.1 and Windows 10 (even on mobile devices).
+- Microsoft supports it with Windows 8.1, Windows 10, and Windows 11 (even on mobile devices).

 Apple, on the other hand, for its iOS devices (iPhone and iPad) uses its “AirPlay” transmission standard (in fact a competitor of Miracast).